shyampurk/tto-bluemix/README.md

 3. Open the [bd_scikit.py](ttoBackground/bd_scikit.py) and perform the following modifications

-  - Line 25 : For the value of variable uri change it to the following format
+  - Line 25 : For the value of variable "uri", change it to the following format

             mongodb://<dbuser>:<dbpassword>@<dburi>/newttobackground